Uniqueness and universality of the Brownian map

-From general results about Gromov-Hausdorff limits of geodesic spaces \cite[Theorem 7.5.1]{BBI}, we get that $(\mm_\infty, D)$ is almost surely a geodesic space.
-Detailed information about the geodesics in $\mm_\infty$ has been obtained in \cite{AM}, and we summarize the results that will be needed below.
+From general results about Gromov--Hausdorff limits of geodesic spaces~\cite{BBI}, Theorem 7.5.1, we get that $(\mm_\infty, D)$ is almost surely a geodesic space.
+Detailed information about the geodesics in $\mm_\infty$ has been obtained in~\cite{AM}, and we summarize the results that will be needed below.

-Let $s\in [0,1]$.
+Let $s\in[0,1]$.
 For every $r\in[0, D(s,s_*)]$, we set

 Since $D(s,s_*)= Z_s+\Delta$, the preceding definition makes sense.
 For every $r\in[0, D(s,s_*)]$, set